oskarihakamies/IDS-project/How-To-Install.md

 <img width="804" height="727" alt="kuva" src="https://github.com/user-attachments/assets/1103e53c-0f27-442d-947c-3503e34bc2f2" />

-Location is important for timezone, but do as you wish
+Location is important for timezone, but do as you wish.
+Just think of it as this: if you need to work for another country, it's more convenient to use the timezone it already is.

+For personal use, always the closest to you to not have to tinker around too much

 <img width="787" height="559" alt="kuva" src="https://github.com/user-attachments/assets/62de7994-e5c5-4359-b2dd-78f528a1fbf7" />